jensikhachriya12/chatroom/README.md

 WORK:

-User Logs In → Authenticated users can access chatrooms.
+User Log In → Authenticated users can access chatrooms.

 Chatroom Selection → Users choose a chatroom or start a private conversation.